-- Providing technical support in the development and implementation of the school's online safety policies and procedures. - Implementing appropriate security measures as directed by the headteacher. - Ensuring that the school's filtering and monitoring systems are updated as appropriate. - Working with the DSL and headteacher to conduct termly light-touch reviews of this policy.
+- Providing technical support in the development and implementation of the school's online safety policies and procedures. - Implementing appropriate security measures as directed by the headteacher. - Ensuring that the school's filtering and monitoring systems are updated as appropriate.

 All staff members will be responsible for: